-I’ve been going through a devotional book that I picked up at a resale event.
-How I wish it were one that is still on sale in bookstores.
-That is because I’d recommend that women get it.
+There’s a devotional book that we picked up at a resale event.
+It’s too bad that it isn’t still on sale in bookstores.
+That’s because Cindy highly recommends it for women.
 (Perhaps you can pick it up used somewhere.)
 It’s published by Broadman & Holman Publishers and is titled, “Women of Character.”

-I’m enjoying each inspirational reading, which highlights various women of the Bible.
-But the one I read today, I find especially interesting.
+Each inspirational reading, highlights various women of the Bible.
+But the one Cindy read today, is especially interesting.
 It’s true, especially as it applies to marriage.

 Unattended Marriage